Sea Lavender, Statice

 Limonium dumosa, L. latifolium, L. perezii

-SEA LAVENDER Statice Seeds
+SEA LAVENDER Statice Limonium latifolium

-GERMAN Statice Seeds
+GERMAN Statice Limonium dumosa

 Forms a handsome rosette of dark green leaves topped with tremendous sprays of light silvery flowers.
 They dry to white and resemble Baby's Breath.
 Butterflies love them.
 Tolerates poor soil and salt spray.
-Grows 15-20 inches tall.
+Grows 15-20 in. tall.
 Winter hardy to zone 4.

-How to Plant LIMONIUM Seeds
+How to Plant Limonium Seeds